-- Positively prepared providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development; - Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; - Effective-deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and - Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this Framework and other statements of national planning policy, where relevant.
+Positively prepared - providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development;

+Justified - an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence;

+Effective - deliverable over the plan period, and based on effective joint working on crossboundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground;

+Consistent with national policy - enabling the delivery of sustainable development in accordance with the policies in this Framework and other statements of national planning policy, where relevant.

-The LPR is unsound as it fails against each of the tests as set out above in numerous areas of the plan.
-The failings against the tests of soundness are summarised below
+The LPR is unsound and fails against each of the above tests in many areas of the plan:

-- The LPR is not positively prepared and would not achieve the goal of sustainable development for West Berkshire and the wider Thatcham area. - The LPR is not justified.
-Many of the grounds for assessment of impacts and benefits lack credibility and is not based on available evidence.
-Reasonable alternatives have not been adequately explored and there is no basis to demonstrate that the allocation of North East Thatcham represents an appropriate strategy for WBC. - The LPR is not effective.
-There is no evidence that the development of 1,500 homes at North East Thatcham is either necessary or deliverable within the plan period. - The LPR is not consistent with national policy.
+It is not positively prepared and would not achieve the goal of sustainable development for WBC and the wider Thatcham area.

+It is not justified.
+Many of the grounds for assessment of impacts and benefits lack credibility and it is not based on available evidence.
+Reasonable alternatives have not been adequately explored and there is no basis to demonstrate that the allocation of North East Thatcham represents an appropriate strategy for WBC.

+It is not effective.
+There is no evidence that the development of 1,500 homes at North East Thatcham is deliverable within the plan period.

+It is not consistent with national policy.
 In many instances the allocation for development of North East Thatcham under policy SP17 would directly conflict with national policy, particularly in relation to landscape character and impact upon the AONB.
 The process of assessing the impact of development under policy SP17 through the sustainability appraisal is fatally flawed and is not a matter which can be easily remedied through modifications to the plan.
 The process for selection of North East Thatcham as a development site is severely flawed and lacks evidence.